kosilord/Pasjans/README.md

 There is function to save as to load game from txt file.

 But first initiation is made by taking cards from csv file.

-Will be glad to my issues with this code tkanks <3